creativetimofficial/ct-soft-ui-dashboard-pro-react/README.md

 ## Terminal Commands

 1. Download and Install NodeJs LTS version from [NodeJs Official Page](https://nodejs.org/en/download/).
-2. Navigate to the root / directory and run yarn install/npm install to install our local dependencies.
+2. Navigate to the root ./ directory of the product and run `yarn install` or `npm install` to install our local dependencies.

 ## Documentation